stuartlynne/racedb_qlmux/qlmux_proxy/README.md

 on Brother QL printers and implements a proxy to handle the communication between *RaceDB* and an Impinj RFID reader.

+Printers and Readers are discovered using SNMP broadcasts, and the container will automatically detect and configure them.

+The container also provides a web interface to view the status of the printers and RFID readers and determine which printers and readers are used.

+### Printer Queues
+qlmux_proxy uses two queues to handle spooling of labels to the printers:

+    - left - intended for printers used by stations on the left end of the table
+    - right - intended for printers used by stations on the right end of the table
+    - center - backup for all stations

+By default the label will be printed on the:
+- left (or right) printer that is available and has been idle the longest.
+- If no printer is available, the label will be printed on the center printer.
+- If there is no center printer available, the label will printed on the other right (or left) printer that is available.
+- If no printer available it will be queued until a printer becomes available.

 ## Dockerfile

 This creates an image based on python:3.10.0-alpine and installs the necessary dependencies.